EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 2. Improve the search ranking algorithm
 3. Improve language localization

 I would suggest working on recommendation 1 and 2 first.
-Of limited engineering resource, I need to prioritize the recommendation that has the most impact on the achieving the goal, which is to help users find what they are looking for with with shorter time and fewer clicks.
+Of limited engineering resource, I need to prioritize the recommendation that has the most impact on achieving the goal, which is to help users find what they are looking for with shorter time and fewer clicks.

 # Question 4: If the recommendations will be completed, how to understand the recommendations are actually improvements of the old search function?